acampb/blogtest/_posts/2020-11-30-powerup-your-powershell-prompt.md

 }
 ```

+{: .box-note}
-| Note: Because this file is JSON, the line preceding our new fontFace line will need to have a comma added to the end of the line.
+NOTE: Because this file is JSON, the line preceding our new fontFace line will need to have a comma added to the end of the line.

 ## Install oh-my-posh